ampproject/amphtml/extensions/amp-skimlinks/amp-skimlinks.md

 Skimlinks allows you to monetise your content through affiliate marketing.
 It gives you instant access to over 24,000 merchant affiliate programs without the hassle of network sign ups, approvals or creating affiliate links.

-`amp-skimlinks` is the AMP version of the traditional Skimlinks scripts which allows you to automically turn your normal merchant links into monetisable links and gives you access to analytics data about how your content is performing.
+`amp-skimlinks` is the AMP version of the traditional Skimlinks scripts which allows you to automatically turn your normal merchant links into monetisable links and gives you access to analytics data about how your content is performing.

 ## Getting started